South Carolina · ESTF Providers

 South Carolina ESTF eligibility basics

-- Income or other qualifying criteria apply — check the current SCDE ESTF page for the current-year rules
+- Check the current SCDE ESTF page for next-cycle rules before planning